Share This Post

 It is quite possible that you are eligible to become an Italian citizen if:

-- You have a direct ancestor who was born in Italy (by descent).
+- You have a direct ancestor who was born in Italy (citizenship by descent).

-- You or your direct ancestor married an Italian citizen (by marriage).
+- You or your direct ancestor married an Italian citizen (Italian citizenship by marriage).

-Of course, there are particular criteria that must be met, and you will need to gather required documents and vital records for your application for Italian citizenship.
+Of course, there are particular criteria that must be met, and you will need to gather required documents and vital records for your application for Italian citizenship, such as birth certificates.
 A simple online questionnaire can help you determine if you qualify.

 How Quickly Can You Become an Italian Citizen?